ixiaopan/blog/content/post/linear-regression-01.md

-where $y_i$ is the true value and $y_i'$ is our predictedd value.
+where $y_i$ is the true value and $y_i'$ is our predicted value.
 Since we have many data points, we need to sum them up to evaluate the overall errors.